Satsuma kiriko

 Satsuma kiriko (薩摩切子) is a style of cut glass, now a traditional Japanese craft.
 It was manufactured by the Satsuma clan from the final years of the Edo period to the beginning of the Meiji period (1868–1912).
-Today, faithful reproductions are produced.

 History

 Shimazu Narioki (1791–1859), a feudal lord of the Edo period, invited glass craftsmen from Edo (now Tokyo) to produce Satsuma kiriko.
 The manufacturing methods were based on foreign books from Nagasaki.
 Narioki’s son Shimazu Nariakira introduced it into his Shuseikan Enterprise, the first western-style industrial enterprise in Japan, with factories that produced steel, textiles, and other products.
 The cut glass was very advanced craftwork.
 Nariakira was extremely fond of it, and sent it to other feudal lords as presents.
 After his death, the manufacture of Satsuma kiriko was discontinued in the early Meiji period because of financial difficulties, damage to the factory in the bombardment of Kagoshima, and disturbances during the Satsuma Rebellion.
 The craftsmen and skills dispersed to Tokyo and Osaka.
-Only a few pieces of Satsuma kiriko were produced in those days, so they fetch high prices as antiques.
+Only a few pieces of Satsuma kiriko were produced.